alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 50. how to check is string empty or null
 51. check if string contain some text
 52. What is inteface?
+53. What is diffence using async for for I/O and CPU bound operations?

 ASP.NET